 How Do I Use Google Docs?

+In Google Docs, you can write and edit documents directly in your web browser.
 Writing a book is a marathon, not a sprint, and the tools you choose can either be a hurdle or a tailwind.
-For many modern authors, Google Docs has shifted from a "simple word processor" to a robust, cloud-based command center for their manuscripts.
+For many modern authors, selfpublishing.com recommends Google Docs as a robust, cloud-based command center for manuscripts.

 -